 Photograph by Chandra Lampreich.
 (Cropped)

-An enormous dust storm, 1,500 miles long and 600 miles wide, that originated on the west coast, moved eastward across the Great Plains.
+An enormous dust storm, 1,500 miles long and 600 miles wide, that originated on the west coast, moved eastward across the Great Plains, on May 11, 1934.
 A total of 300 million tons of topsoil, parched to dust by drought were blown out of the Great Plains.
 More

-More than 170 countries agree to extend the Nuclear Nonproliferation Treaty (NPT) indefinitely and without conditions to prevent the spread of nuclear weapons.
+More than 170 countries agree on May 11, 1995, to extend the Nuclear Nonproliferation Treaty (NPT) indefinitely and without conditions to prevent the spread of nuclear weapons.
 A total of 191 States have now joined the Treaty, including the five nuclear-weapon States More